Table center, chintz paradise design

 This table centerpiece allows you to enjoy the world of textiles drawn by individual silk threads.
 It is a product that adds depth and dignity to a room, and is popular for both home use and as a gift.

-Product Name : Table center, chintz paradise design
+Product : Table center, chintz paradise design

-Related Tags : OutletTable centerWrapping not availablePattern_Chintz paradise design
+Tags : OutletTable centerWrapping not availablePattern_Chintz paradise design

-Remark : Please note that the pattern may be different from the picture shown due to the cutting process.
-Please be forewarned.
+Other : The pattern may be different from the image shown due to the cutting process.
+Please understand this in advance.

-Customer Reviews
+Reviews

-Product Description
+Description

 The tassel threads, which have been deliberately stretched long and overlapped in various colors, create an elegant atmosphere and are a point of interest that you will never get tired of seeing again and again.
 It is an item that can be used not only in a Japanese-style room, but also as an accent in a modern Western-style room.